Enter Highway Number(s)

-This photo shows a 2” Compost Blanket, topped with blown Straw, and held in place by applying a layer of Hydromulch (a combination of tackifier and fiber).
-This combination of "S" treatments is very cost effective and reliable for 2:1 (H:V) slopes up to 30 ft in length.
-Straw is excellent at protecting the soil and compost from raindrop erosion while providing a mulch for effective seed germination.
-For very windy sites, consider the approach below.
+This photo shows a 2” Compost Blanket, topped with blown Straw and held in place by applying a layer of Hydromulch (a combination of tackifier and fiber).
+This combination of "S" treatments is cost effective and reliable for 2:1 (H:V) slopes up to 30 ft in length.
+Straw is excellent at protecting soil and compost from raindrop erosion while providing a mulch for effective seed germination.

 In the photo above, compost berms are used instead of fiber rolls.
-It is recommended to apply the RECP(Netting)(Type A) on top of both the compost blanket and berms.
+Applying the RECP(Netting)(Type A) on top of both the compost blanket and berms is recommended.
 This method is more cost effective than placing the compost berms on top of netting and reduces the likelihood that the compost berm will biodegrade the netting.

 It is possible to purchase medium or coarse compost with low trash content, but coarser compost materials often have a higher level of trash (plastic) than fine compost products.
 Compost producers can remove trash (plastic) during the production process, but this increases cost.
-If you cannot obtain medium or coarse compost free of plastic, another approach is to specify fine (3/8" minus) compost materials covered with bark mulch, and then use Incorporate Materials to combine the materials in place.
-This way you get the benefits of a coarser compost product with less trash.
+If you cannot obtain medium or coarse compost free of plastic, specify fine (3/8" minus) compost materials covered with bark mulch, and use Incorporate Materials to combine them in place.
+This method provides the benefits of a coarser compost product with less trash.

 Average Compost Weight = 800 lbs/cubic yard (1050 lbs/cubic meter)